6. Customizable columns¶

 Note

-volto-object-widget provides drag/drop sorting of the columns so it’s possible to reorder the columns.
+The object_list widget provides drag/drop sorting of the columns, so it's possible to reorder the columns.

-We could say it’s done for now… but let’s go some steps further and explore how to further enhance this add-on’s re-usability and extensibility.
+We could say it's done for now, but let's go further and explore how to enhance this add-on's reusability and extensibility.